marceneperry/bib_db/README.md

 Initialize the TUI by using `cargo run --bin bib_db` Inside the TUI the menu shows the following options:
 - `Home` Introduction page
     - Displays hot keys to navigate the menu
 - `Show Books` Display a list of books
   - Use up and down arrow keys to move through the list of books in the database
   - Use `Ctrl-D` to delete the selected book
 - `Book Add` Add a new book
   - To begin editing press `F2`
+  - After you have entered all data and exited editing mode press `F9` to save the book to the database
-  - To exit editing press `F12`
+  - To exit editing press `F12` changes wil lnto be saved
   - Required fields for the database are labeled red
   - Other fields are optional
-  - After you have entered all data and exited editing mode press `F9` to save the book to the database
 - `List Articles` Display a list of articles
   - Use up and down arrow keys to move through the list of books in the database
-  - - Use `Ctrl-D` to delete the selected article
+  - Use `Ctrl-D` to delete the selected article
 - `Article Add` Add a new article
   - To begin editing press `F2`
+  - After you have entered all data and exited editing mode press `F9` to save the article to the database
-    - To exit editing press `F12`
+  - To exit editing press `F12` changes will not be saved
   - Required fields for the database are labeled red
   - Other fields are optional
-    - After you have entered all data and exited editing mode press `F9` to save the article to the database
 - `Quit`
   - Exit the program
   - Must not be in editing mode to quit.
 If you are in editing mode press `F12` to exit then pres `Q` to quit